 People who employ this first line of defense keep blow-by well and truly under control.
 They avoid inlet system fouling, while maintaining excellent reliability with low maintenance costs.
 There’s rarely a need for fitting a catch can, but it certainly provides added protection.

 An effective oil catch can (eg the Provent brand) is designed to remove oil vapors from the crankcase breather.
 It’s a waste of money fitting a cheap version, if it doesn’t do this.
 It is certainly excellent insurance against some expensive problems, and well worth fitting, especially when travelling remote.
 However, owners need to realize that catch cans are the second line of defense.
 That’s because they don’t address all the causes of blow by.
 They are a band-aid fix!
 Catch cans certainly filter out the blow by gasses but they do not fix what is causing the fumes.

-Catch cans certainly can prevent expensive repairs, but the cause of the problems remains.
+Catch cans prevent expensive repairs, but the cause of the problems remains.

 If you have identified excessive engine wear as being the cause of the blowby you certainly need a catch can

 A catch can is recommended if you aren’t proactive in decarbonizing your engine, and maintaining clean piston rings, as it will help prevent some problems.

 If you decide that a catch can is good insurance, and worth the expense, definitely buy only a quality one.
 Keep in mind that a catch can needs to be monitored and serviced correctly to continue functioning as intended.

 If you have any questions about when to fit a catch can feel free to give the team a call on 07 33766188